-- (a) Approved program.
-The applicant has not met all of the requirements for a tier II license but has completed all of the coursework at an approved program or a program approved in another state leading to licensure in a school setting.
-The following degree requirements must be satisfied: - 1.
-For a teaching license, the applicant must hold a bachelor's degree. - 2.
-For a school social worker or school counselor license, the applicant must hold a master's degree. - 3.
-For a school psychologist, the applicant must hold a master's degree or higher. - (b) Intern.
-If the license is not for special education, the applicant is assigned to a school by an educator preparation program and all of the following occur: - 1.
-The educator preparation program recommends the applicant for licensure. - 2.
-The applicant is enrolled as a senior at a baccalaureate program or is enrolled in a post-baccalaureate program. - 3.
-The applicant will be supervised by an individual who is fully licensed in the specific license area of the internship or residency program. - (c) School district need.
-The applicant is hired to meet a school district need and meets all of the following requirements: - 1.
-The applicant holds the following degree: - a.
-For a teaching license, the applicant must hold a bachelor's degree or higher from an accredited college or university. - b.
-For a school social worker or school counselor license, the applicant must either hold a master's degree in the area of licensure or a bachelor's degree or higher from an institution and verification of enrollment in an approved program leading to the license for the assignment.
+(a) Approved program.
+The applicant has completed all of the course work at an approved program in this state or a comparable approved program in another state, but has not met all of the requirements for a tier II license.
+The following degree requirements must be satisfied:

+1. For a teaching license, the applicant must hold a bachelor's degree.

+2. For a school social worker or school counselor license, the applicant must hold a master's degree.

+3. For a school psychologist, the applicant must hold master's degree or higher.

+(b) Intern.
+If the license is not for special education, the applicant is assigned to a school by an educator preparation program and all of the following occur:

+1. The educator preparation program recommends the applicant for licensure.

+2. The applicant is enrolled as a senior at a baccalaureate program or is enrolled in a post-baccalaureate program.

+3. The applicant will be supervised by an individual who is fully licensed in the specific license area of the internship or residency program.

+(c) School district need.
+The applicant who is hired to meet a school district need meets all of the following requirements: 1.
+The applicant holds the following degree:

+a.
+For a teaching license, the applicant must hold a bachelor's degree or higher from an accredited college or university.b.
+For a school social worker or school counselor, the applicant must either hold a master's degree in the area of licensure or a bachelor's degree and verification of enrollment in an approved program leading to the license for the assignment.c.
+For a school psychologist license, the applicant must hold a master's degree in the area of licensure and verify enrollment in an approved program leading to the school psychologist license.

-- c.
-For a school psychologist license, the applicant must hold a master's degree in the area of licensure and verify enrollment in an approved program leading to the school psychologist license. - 2.
-The applicant's employing school district conducted a search for a fully licensed candidate and no fully licensed candidates were acceptable for the assignment. - 3.
-The district administrator of the employing school district submitted a written request to the state superintendent on behalf of the applicant on a form provided by the department. - (d) Speech-language pathologist.
-Notwithstanding par. (a), for a tier I license in speech-language pathology, the applicant holds a master's degree and a valid speech-language pathologist license issued by the department of safety and professional services. - (e) Clinically-trained social worker.
-Notwithstanding par. (a), for a tier I license as a clinically-trained social worker, the applicant holds a master's degree in social work and a valid social work certificate or license issued by the social worker section of the marriage and family therapy, professional counseling, and social work examining board.
+2. The applicant's employing school district conducted a search for a fully licensed candidate and no fully licensed candidates were acceptable for the assignment.

+3. The district administrator of the employing school district submitted a written request to the state superintendent on a form provided by the department.

+(d) Speech-language pathologist.
+Notwithstanding par. (a), for a tier I license in speech-language pathology, the applicant holds a master's degree and a valid speech-language pathologist license issued by the department of safety and professional services.